-Associate Professor Huong Le is the HRM Discipline Leader at the School of Business and Law, CQUniversity, Australia (Melbourne campus).
-Since obtaining her Ph.D. from The University of Sydney with scholarships from AusAID and The University of Sydney, she has developed a broad range of work experience, including a Research Fellowship and Lectureship at Deakin University, and a Policy Officer role at the NSW Department of Education and Training in Sydney.
+Associate Professor Huong Le is the HRM Discipline Leader at the School of Business and Law, Central Queensland University, Australia (Melbourne campus), where she provides academic leadership across teaching, research, and industry engagement in Human Resource Management.
+She completed her PhD at The University of Sydney, supported by scholarships from AusAID and the University of Sydney.
+Before joining CQU, she held several roles at Deakin University, including Course Director of the Master of Commerce, Senior Lecturer in the Deakin Business School, Senior Research Fellow, and a Policy Officer position with the NSW Department of Education and Training in Sydney.

 Dr Le received the Best Paper Award in the Careers/Social Issues/Diversity Issues/Ethics Track (Track 5), the 2022 Southern Management Association (SMA) Annual Meeting, Little Rock, Arkansas, USA, for the paper titled "Proactive skill development and work performance: The effects of career stress and decidedness" and the Best Faculty Proposal Award, from Managerial and Organizational Cognition (MOC) Division, the 2019 Academy of Management Annual Meeting, Boston, MA, USA, for the paper titled “How does the mental process of building cultural capabilities contribute to employees’ well-being?
 A leader-member exchange perspective”.

-A/Professor Le's current research expertise includes workforce diversity, diversity and inclusion, workforce development, employee well-being, turnover and retention, and career management.
-Her research has been published in leading journals such as Journal of Vocational Behavior, British Journal of Management, Journal of Business Ethics, Human Resource Management Review, the International Journal of Human Resource Management, among others.
+A/Professor Le's current research expertise includes workforce diversity, diversity and inclusion, workforce development, employee well-being, turnover and retention, AI and diverse workforce, and career management.
+Her research has been published in journals such as Journal of Vocational Behavior, British Journal of Management, Journal of Business Ethics, Human Resource Management Review, and The International Journal of Human Resource Management, among others.
 Huong was awarded Visiting Research Fellowships with Drexel University (US), The University of Sheffield (UK), The University of Sydney, The University of Melbourne, and the University of Wollongong (Australia).

 SELECTED PROCEEDINGS, PRESENTATIONS, AND INVITED TALKS